-Secured property taxes attach as an enforceable lien on property as of January 1.
+Secured property taxes are attached as an enforceable lien on property as of January 1.
 The Alameda County Assessor is responsible for assessment of all taxable real property.
 Taxes are payable in two installments on November 1 and February 1 and become delinquent on December 10 and April 10, respectively.
 Unsecured property taxes are payable in one installment on or before August 31.
 The County of Alameda bills and collects the taxes on behalf of the District.
 Local property tax revenues are recorded in the unrestricted General Fund when received.

-The voters of the District passed a general obligation bond in 2006 for the acquisition, construction, and remodeling of certain District property.
+The voters of the District passed general obligation bonds in 2000, 2006 and 2018 for the acquisition, construction, and remodeling of certain District property.
 As a result of the passage of the bond, property taxes are assessed on the property within the District specifically for the repayment of the debt incurred.
 The taxes are assessed, billed, and collected as noted above and set aside for repayment to the bond holders in the Bond Interest and Redemption Fund.
 The voters of the District passed a Parcel Tax (Measure B) on June 5, 2012, for the general revenues of the District.
 The parcel tax levies \$48 per parcel for eight years to provide for core academic programs, training, and education of students attending the District and transferring to university.
 The taxes are assessed, billed, and collected as noted above and remitted to the District when collected.

 In addition, the voters of the District passed a Parcel Tax (Measure E) on November 6, 2018, for the general revenues of the District.
-The parcel tax levies \$48 per parcel for eight years to provide for core academic programs, training, and education of students attending the District and transferring to university.
+The parcel tax levies \$48 per parcel for eight years as a continuation of the 2012 Measure B Parcel Tax, and became effective upon the expiration of the 2012 Measure B parcel tax.
 The taxes are assessed, billed, and collected as noted above and remitted to the District when collected.